 Mixed age and backgrounds

-Spiritual practice and personal growth are foundational to the mindset of this particular co-housing.
+Community and care are foundational to the mindset of this particular co-housing.
 No specific religion or practice is prescribed, but the desire is to live in community with others who are committed to personal accountability, clear communication and mutual aid as shared life purpose.

 Hybrid (and emerging) decision-making approaches that balance majority rule with consensus where critical.

-Equity-focused pricing models that include equal exchange for labor, expertise, and financial investment.
+Equity-focused economic models that include equal exchange for labor, expertise, and financial investment.

 Land and build out includes shared amenities & assets that will help residents generate revenue, save money, and have an overall improved quality of life